kirill-markin/personal-automation-hub/docs/google_calendar_setup.md

 ## Overview

-This guide walks you through setting up Google Calendar synchronization in the Personal Automation Hub.
-The system automatically creates "Busy" blocks in target calendars when events with 2+ participants are created in source calendars.
+This guide walks you through setting up Google Calendar synchronization and Gmail automation in the Personal Automation Hub.
+The system automatically creates "Busy" blocks in target calendars when events with 2+ participants are created in source calendars, and provides Gmail automation capabilities for email processing.

 ## Prerequisites